 Landing a PM job at Facebook is tough but it's worth the effort.

-After all, Facebook PMs have an opportunity to shape one of the biggest, most influential products in the world and their alumni go on to do great things (e.g., Matt Cohler, now a General Partner at Benchmark Capital or Josh Elman, now VP of Product Management at Robinhood).
+After all, Facebook PMs have an opportunity to shape one of the biggest, most influential products in the world and their alumni go on to do great things (e.g., Matt Cohler, now a General Partner at Benchmark Capital or Josh Elman, who went on to be VP of Product Management at Robinhood, work as a VC at Greylock and now works at Apple in product).

 In this deep dive, we'll present a high level plan for preparing for your Facebook PM interviews: